Scamule/TeamA_320Spr23/BUILD.md

     You can test if you installed Python correctly by running `python --version`.
 Your machine may not accept `python` as a command, so try `python3` instead.
 If `python3` works, change the Makefile to run `python3` where needed.
   3. You will need to install **pip**, you can do so by following this link: [How To Install Pip In MacOS](https://www.geeksforgeeks.org/how-to-install-pip-in-macos/).
   4. Type `pip --version` in the terminal to check if you have **pip** installed correctly or, similarly to python, try `pip3 --version` instead, and then update the Makefile if that works.
+      - If you have both **pip** and **pip3** on your Mac, you should make sure both of them are updated to the same version.
+To do this you can just run `pip install --upgrade pip` and `pip3 install --upgrade pip`.
+This will install the latest version of **pip** to both.
+      - Not doing this could result in some Python modules not getting properly installed causing the program to fail with *ModuleNotFoundError* errors.

   <br />Aftering getting both MongoDB, Python, and Pip working, change the terminal location using `cd backend` and run `make run`.